Back/How I AI

 Marily's 'AI Product GPT' interface within ChatGPT, demonstrating its capability to generate detailed product requirements (PRD) for a smart fridge, emphasizing privacy and user control.

 Outcome: In about 90 seconds, her custom GPT generates a well-structured PRD.
 It includes a problem statement, target users (privacy-conscious consumers, DIY enthusiasts), feature analysis, and prioritization.
-It's not perfect, but it provides an incredible head start, allowing her to focus on strategy rather than formatting.
+It's not perfect, but it provides a huge head start, allowing her to focus on strategy rather than formatting.

 A detailed look at a ChatGPT-generated Product Requirements Document (PRD) for an AI-enhanced smart fridge, outlining user segments and core AI features like local safety monitoring and remote diagnostics.